Working with checklists

 Checklist – is a list which contains a number of necessary checks during testing of the software product.
 By checking the items on the list, a team or one tester can learn about the current state of the work performed and about the quality of the product.
 By working on a project using a checklist, the probability of re-checking for the same cases is excluded, and the quality of testing increases, since the probability of leaving some functionality unattended is significantly reduced.
 Therefore, it is very important to know the composition of the checklist elements and be able to use it effectively.
 As a rule, checklists are made in a Google spreadsheet to provide general access to all QA specialists.

 What do checklists consist of?Сhecklists are very simple.
 All of them contain a list of blocks, sections, pages, other elements that should be tested, for example: Items can contain both a linear structure and a tree structure, with or without sections/subsections.
 They should be as concise as possible and at the same time understandable for a tester who isn't familiar with the application yet.
 The points must be clear so that they can’t be understood in any other way.
-All of the items must be in one language: Russian or English.
+All of the items must be in English.
 As a rule, each checklist has several columns.
 Each column is for testing on a separate platform.
 The device name, browser, and version should be indicated as well.
 Several people could test the application at the same time.
 In this case, each tester takes one or two platforms and tests only on them.
 In this case, the tester who performs the specified amount of work should be indicated in front of each platform.
 Passing the checklists, the tester marks the status in front of each tested item.
 The following status options are possible:

 - «Passed» – test is passed successfully, no bugs found;